Texas City, Texas: 2005 BP explosion

-On March 23, 2005, the city suffered another explosion in a local BP (formerly Amoco) oil refinery which killed 15 and injured 180.
-In the U.S. Chemical Safety and Hazard Investigation Board (CSB)'s final report on the accident, published in March 2007, they described the event as "one of the worst industrial disasters in recent U.S. history."
+On March 23, 2005, the city suffered another explosion in a local BP (formerly Amoco) oil refinery, which killed 15 and injured 180.
+The U.S. Chemical Safety and Hazard Investigation Board (CSB)'s final report on the accident, published in March 2007, called the event "one of the worst industrial disasters in recent U.S. history."
 The BP facility in Texas City is the United States' third-largest oil refinery, employing over 2,000 people, processing 460,000 barrels (73,000 m^{3}) of crude oil each day, and producing roughly 4% of the country's gasoline.

 2008 Hurricane Ike

-Even in the widespread destruction throughout Galveston County caused by the wind and surge associated with Ike, Texas City was largely spared the devastation that other low-lying areas suffered.
-Texas City is mostly surrounded by a 17 mi levee system that was built in the early 1960s following the devastating floods from Hurricane Carla in 1961.
-Together with pump stations containing several Archimedes' screws located at various places throughout the northeast periphery of the city adjoining Galveston, Dollar Bay, and Moses Lake, the levee and pump station system may well have saved the city from wholesale devastation at the hands of Ike's powerful tidal surge.
-Damage in the city was largely limited to that caused by Ike's powerful winds and heavy rains.
+Amid widespread destruction throughout Galveston County caused by the wind and surge associated with Ike, Texas City was largely spared the devastation other low-lying areas suffered.
+Texas City is mostly surrounded by a 17 mi levee system built in the early 1960s after the devastating floods from Hurricane Carla in 1961.
+Together with pump stations containing several Archimedes' screws at various places on the northeast periphery of the city adjoining Galveston, Dollar Bay, and Moses Lake, the levee and pump station system may have saved the city from wholesale devastation by Ike's powerful tidal surge.
+Damage in the city was largely limited to that caused by Ike's winds and heavy rains.

-Beginning Sunday, September 14, 2008, the day after landfall, Texas City's high school football complex, Stingaree Stadium, was used as a staging and relocation area for persons evacuated by National Guard Black Hawk helicopters from nearby bayfront communities such as the Bolivar Peninsula and Galveston Island.
-Also, by the morning of Monday, September 15, the American Red Cross had opened a relief and material distribution center in the city.
+Beginning September 14, 2008, the day after landfall, Texas City's high-school football complex, Stingaree Stadium, was used as a staging and relocation area for people evacuated by National Guard Black Hawk helicopters from nearby bayfront communities such as the Bolivar Peninsula and Galveston Island.
+By the morning of September 15, the American Red Cross had opened a relief and material distribution center in the city.

-The Texas City Dike was overtopped by a greater than 12 ft storm surge when Hurricane Ike barreled through the region in the early-morning hours of Saturday, September 13, 2008.
+The Texas City Dike was overtopped by a greater than 12 ft storm surge when Hurricane Ike barreled through the region in the early-morning hours of September 13.
 Although all buildings, piers, and the Dike Road were destroyed, the dike itself weathered the storm.
 The dike was closed for three years while the road and supporting facilities were rebuilt.
-It was reopened to traffic in September 2011.
+It reopened to traffic in September 2011.